"Don Pumphrey is a very respectable and trustworthy person" by Alejandro M.

 Public intoxication is classified as a second-degree misdemeanor.
 A conviction for public intoxication can have serious consequences for job applications, college admissions, and professional licensing.

-Our attorneys are experienced in fighting these types of charges and related offenses for underaged possession of an alcoholic beverage or possession of a fake I.D.
+Our attorneys are experienced in fighting these types of charges and related offenses for underage possession of an alcoholic beverage or possession of a fake I.D.
 We also represent college students at FSU and FAMU.
+Click here to learn more about Fake I.D.
+Florida Law.

 Elements of Disorderly Intoxication in Florida